-There’s a wonderful collection of unusual and cool things to do in Vancouver.
-After all, it’s a city that rumbles with creative energy on top of a rich, cultural history and the kind of scenery that other places would kill for.
+Vancouver is a city that rumbles with creative energy on top of a rich, cultural history and the kind of scenery that others would kill for.
 Let me share with you my favourite unusual and cool things to do in Vancouver.

 Skwachay’s Lodge at the crossroads of Gastown and Chinatown combines three concepts in one: a residence for local aboriginal artists, a boutique hotel with swirling wooden bedsteads, self-catering options and bright salmon-leaping décor, and an art gallery open to all who pass by.